gradle/gradle/subprojects/docs/src/docs/release/notes.md

         antlr 'org.antlr:antlr4:4.3'
     }

-This feature was contributed by [Rob Upcraft] (https://github.com/upcrob)
+This feature was contributed by [Rob Upcraft] (https://github.com/upcrob).

 ### AntlrTask running in separate process

 The [`AntlrTask`](dsl/org.gradle.api.plugins.AntlrTask.html) is now executed in a separate process.
+This allows more fine grained control over memory settings just for the ANTLR process.
 See [Antlr Plugin](userguide/antlrPlugin.html) for further details.

-This feature was also contributed by [Rob Upcraft] (https://github.com/upcrob)
+This feature was also contributed by [Rob Upcraft] (https://github.com/upcrob).

 ## Promoted features